yuvalsol/POCOGenerator/README.md

 ## Filter Settings

-The context menu of a data group (Tables, Views...) shows the filter settings.
-The filter selects, or excludes, specific data objects, within that data group, by their name and schema.
+The context menu of a database group (Tables, Views...) shows the filter settings.
+The filter selects, or excludes, specific database objects, within that database group, by their name and schema.

 ![Filter Settings](./Solution%20Items/Images/FilterSettings.jpg "Filter Settings")